Publication Policy

 - ECRI receives the request (template available at ECRI)

-- ECRI explores the needed resources
+- ECRI explores the needed resources (e.g. time, effort, budget)

 - Approved, granting start of activities

-- Postponed, due to competing priorities, resources
+- Postponed, due to competing priorities or resources

 - Rejected, due to lack of relevance, scientific value or novelty